Laddie Cliff: First marriage, property in US, and leaving the US to enlist - 1913-1916

 By around 1913 Cliff had become rich enough to buy property in New York State, and a couple of years later he married a fellow vaudeville dancer, Maybelle (also spelled Mabel and Maybell) Parker.

 The marriage probably took place in the summer of 1915.
 During mid-September 1915, they performed together at New York's Palace Theatre.
 On Saturday 11th they were flagged among "Stage and Screen Players to Be Seen Next Week" in The Evening World as "Laddie Cliff...comedian, assisted by Maybelle Parker".
 The next week, on Tuesday 14 September, The Sun reports them starring as "Mr and Mrs Laddie Cliff".
 The New York Clipper reviewed them on Saturday 18th:LADDIE CLIFF, assisted by MAYBELLE PARKER, captured the hit of the first portion of the program.
 Laddie's excellent dancing and his rendition of several exclusive songs, and the piano playing of Miss Parker puts this act in a class by itself.

 In 1916 he decided to leave the US to return to England and enlist:Laddie Cliff, the English comedian, has announced that he is going back to his native land to enlist.
 Cliff, who came to this country as a boy comedian seven or eight years ago, has been a great favorite here and, in fact, is much better known in America than be is in England.
 He is the owner of various pieces of American property and his bride of about a year, Maybell Parker, is an American girl.
 His friends have known, however, that he has felt very keenly the criticisms in some professional quarters regarding the number of English actors in this country, and although his associates explained that the criticisms were not directed against Englishmen who had become as Americanized as he, the young comedian felt that the best way to prove his love for his mother country was to fight for it.

 Cliff had bought a farm on North Plank Road in Port Jervis, N.Y., and the announcement on 29 September, 1916, that it had been sold was carried in The New York Clipper of the same day:LADDIE CLIFF SELLS FARMPort Jervis, N.Y., Sept 29. — Announcement was made today of the sale of the farm of Laddie Cliff, vaudeville Star, who is shortly to sail for England to join the British army aviation corps.
 It was purchased by Dr. William E. Barth, of Newburgh.Laddie Cliff is really Clifford Albyn Cliff [sic], but he has always been called Laddie and assumed this name on the stage.
 About three years ago he purchased a place on the North Plank road, about three miles from the city, and has spent considerable time there.

-The marriage to Maybelle Parker did not last and she lived in England until 1941.
+The marriage to Maybelle Parker did not last; they divorced in 1925 and she lived in England until 1941.